AnneJ17/android-cheat-sheet/README.md

   - Schedulers.io() - Used for CPU-intensive works like network calls, database operations, reading disks/files.
 Maintaings pool of threads
   - AndroidSchedulers.mainThread() - provides access to the main thread.
 Jobs like updating UI, user interaction.

-  Disposables - Used to dispose the subscription when Observer no longer wants to listen to Observable.
+* **Disposables** - Used to dispose the subscription when Observer no longer wants to listen to Observable.
 It avoids memory leaks.

-  Strong reference -
-  Weak reference - inner class, bitmap, unregistered Leak cannary library - Android profiler

 * **RxJava Notes**
   - Observer pattern handles event-basd code but it doesn't have the notion of `onComplete` or `onError`.
 Developers have to remember to cancel the event listener, which otherwise leads to memory leak.
 Obsesrvable pattern can handle both async and event-based code.
 In addition to disposing on lifecycle termination event, there are many operators that can cancel an event-based observable.